aniketmaurya/fastserve-ai/README.md

 ### Serve HuggingFace Models

-You can easily serve any HuggingFace Transformer model using FastServe.
+Leveraging FastServe, you can seamlessly serve any HuggingFace Transformer model, enabling flexible deployment across various computing environments, from CPU-based systems to powerful GPU and multi-GPU setups.

 For some models, it is required to have a HuggingFace API token correctly set up in your environment to access models from the HuggingFace Hub.
 This is not necessary for all models, but you may encounter this requirement, such as accepting terms of use or any other necessary steps.
 Take a look at your model's page for specific requirements.